mhwgoo/cambridge/README.md

 ## Usages
 #### Command `s` (hidden)
 For looking up a dictionary.
-Flags can be put before or after `<word/phrase>`.
+Options can be put before or after `<word/phrase>`.
 ```bash
 camb <word/phrase>      # look up a word/phrase in Cambridge Dictionary
 camb <word/phrase> -w   # look up a word/phrase in Merriam-Webster Dictionary